IntelliTect/AspNetCore.TestHost.WindowsAuth/README.md

 # IntelliTect.AspNetCore.TestHost.WindowsAuth

-This project aims to emulate the functionality provided by IIS Integration in an ASP.NET Core project that uses Windows Authentication for the purposes of integration testing with ASP.NET Core's `TestServer` from `Microsoft.AspNetCore.TestHost`.
+This project aims to emulate the functionality provided by IIS Integration in an ASP.NET Core project that uses Windows Authentication for the purposes of testing with ASP.NET Core's `TestServer` from `Microsoft.AspNetCore.TestHost`.

 It provides real, authenticated Windows Auth capabilities - not just a mock of such.
 The `WindowsIdentity` of the `WindowsPrincipal` that will be signed into your application can use all normal behaviors, including `.Impersonate()`.